-Finnfund uses private equity funds to reach small and medium-sized local enterprises that would be hard or impossible to finance directly in a cost-effective way.
-It concentrates on funds that provide capital for business expansion where the investment would not be possible without the equity-rated financing that the fund offers.
+Most of the funds invest in micro, small and medium-sized local enterprises that would be hard or impossible to finance directly in a cost-effective way.
+Our focus is on funds that provide capital for business expansion where the investment would not be possible without the equity-rated financing that the fund offers.

-It has also invested in a few sectoral funds that concentrate on matters like renewable energy, sustainable forestry or micro-financing.
+Rest of Finnfund’s fund investments are in sectoral funds that concentrate on matters like renewable energy, sustainable forestry, agriculture or micro-financing.
 These funds typically operate in many countries, transferring skills across borders.

 Most fund co-investors are other development finance institutions but there are also insurance companies and pension funds from the investee countries.
 Foreign institutional investors, on the other hand, usually postpone their involvement until there is a track record of success.
 As and when a country or sector previously regarded as challenging begins to develop and private equity operations become established, institutional investors start showing an interest in the fund.
 Then, development finance institutions like Finnfund can move on to new projects where commercial financing is not yet adequately available.